NAEd/SPENCER DISSERTATION FELLOWSHIP

 This highly competitive program aims to identify the most talented researchers conducting dissertation research related to education.
 The Dissertation Fellowship program receives many more applications than it can fund.
-This year, up to 35 fellowships will be awarded.
+This year 35 fellowships will be awarded.

 Professional Development Retreats Led by Senior Scholars